pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 And, when any Pesto Pizza is ordered, then the CQ event with the name of the Pizza is written to the "_Name_" `Region`.

 PCC/Pivotal GemFire supports the notion of **Continuous Query**, which means a developer can register interests in events.
-Interests are expressed with an OQL query on `Regions` contaning the data interests.
+Interests are expressed with an OQL query on `Regions` containing the data interests.
 This is ideal since the developer can use complex criteria in a OQL query predicate with the exact data the developer is interested in receiving notifications for.
 Thus, when data event occurs matching the conditions expressed in the CQ query predicate, then an event will be returned with the data.